Slurm Cluster

 There are many ways to execute slurm jobs, but ultimately most of them will leverage srun or sbatch.

 In addition to the sinfo and squeue commands used in the examples above, you should also be cognizant of the sacct command, which is your window into the slurm accounting system.
 This will allow you to view your activity, assess the state of your job completions, and so on.
 If you have some jobs succeed and some fail, you would be able to use sacct to clear up confusion regarding which jobs succeeded and which did not.
+Note that you will have to log into the cluster head node itself in order to run sacct.
 For example:

 If you have suggestions for additions to this page, e.g. useful job submission invocations or reporting/monitoring commands, please don't hesitate to email them to ops@cs.